 Dr. Amy Schlegel has been studying and practicing in the world of herbalism and qi and refining her art of Traditional Chinese Medicine since 1993 and holds a doctorate in Acupuncture; specializing in Women’s Health and Neuromuscular Medicine.

 Dr. Amy has vast experience in the healing world.
-Early in her practice she ran a busy practice in Santa Barbara, assisted patients with drug rehabilitation through CADA using Auricular acupuncture and offered community acupuncture at Duell Chiropractic.
+Early on, she ran a busy practice in Santa Barbara, assisted patients with drug rehabilitation through CADA using Auricular acupuncture, and offered community acupuncture at Duell Chiropractic.

-Dr. Amy has experience with the hospital birth wards and perinatal care clinics from doing research at Lutheran Medical Center, NYC Langone Hospital, Brooklyn with Claudia Citkovitz.
-Dr. Amy is also grateful to have assisted Midwife Angelika Nugent with acupuncture and hands on healing at home births in San Francisco.
+Dr. Amy has experience with the hospital birth wards and perinatal care clinics from doing research at Lutheran Medical Center, NYC Langone Hospital, and Brooklyn with Claudia Citkovitz.
+Dr. Amy is also grateful to have assisted Midwife Angelika Nugent with acupuncture and hands-on healing at home births in San Francisco.

 Dr. Amy believes that we need to improve the compassion level of medicine and the time spent listening and caring for patients.
 The goal is to value the individual to empower patients to find healing within.

 As Toni Morrison said, “You are your best thing.”
 (Beloved), and as Shakespeare said, “Sweet flowers take time, weeds make haste.”

 Amy’s Healing Yurt for Women is a slowed-down space to tend to the garden of one’s self.